The Interview Process (MMIs)

 If you cannot attend or are late please let us know.
 Only in exceptional circumstances will we be able to reschedule.

-The stations do not require any technical knowledge – they are designed to find out if you would make a good nurse or midwife and to find out why you have chosen this career.
+The stations do not require any technical skills or nursing/midwifery knowledge – they are designed to find out if you would make a good nurse or midwife and to find out why you have chosen this career.
 At each station the interviewer will use a grid to record scores on each aspect of your performance.
 The simulated patients (role players) will provide the interviewers with feedback which will contribute to the overall score.

 We do not currently test for Maths or English, and you are not required to sit the HPAT test.